aminya/astro-parcel/README.md

 ## Why

-Astro is a great framework for making websites, and Parcel provides awesome bundling and optimization functionality.
+Astro is a great framework for making websites, and Parcel provides awesome bundling and optimization functionality out of the box.
 This package makes it possible to use Astro with Parcel.